 You have rights and we have obligations in regard to the processing and control of your personal data.
 You can learn more about your rights here: www.knowyourprivacyrights.org/

-Our policy complies with UK law, including that required by the EU General Data Protection Regulation (GDPR).
-This policy is effective from May 25 2018.
+Our policy complies with UK law, including that required by the UK General Data Protection Regulation (UK GDPR).
+This notice is effective from 4th August 2021.

 HOW DO WE COLLECT PERSONAL INFORMATION ABOUT YOU?